duelingbenjos/rocketswap/docs/guide.md

 ?> By adding liquidity you will earn 0.3% of all trades on the pair, proportional to your share of the pool.
 Some pairs may have some additional bonuses — RSWP for example provides additional benefits(additional RSWP earned) through staking liquidity points.

-1. Double check you have BOTH TAU and your other token of choice available — so a balance above 0 of both TAU and the other token.
+1. Double check you have **BOTH** TAU and your other token of choice available — so a balance above 0 of both TAU and the other token.

-2. Click on Pools in the top right of the screen.
+2. Click on *Pools* in the top right of the screen.

 3. There is a very good chance you will not be the first to create the pool, so we don’t need to create a pool so we will add to a pool that already exists.
-Click Add Liquidity.
+Click *Add Liquidity*.

 4. Click Select token dropdown, wait for the list to load then select the token you would like to use (I will use DOUG for the example).